 Metformin as a Metabolic Therapeutic in Ovarian Cancer

-Administration of metformin, an oral biguanide prescribed for patients with diabetes to improve glycemic control, was shown in independent retrospective analyses by investigators at the University of Chicago and Mayo Clinic to be associated with improved progression-free survival of patients with diabetes and ovarian cancer compared to patients with diabetes and ovarian cancer treated with other agents.
+Independent retrospective analyses by investigators at the University of Chicago and Mayo Clinic have shown that administration of metformin, an oral biguanide prescribed for patients with diabetes to improve glycemic control, is associated with improved progression-free survival in patients who have diabetes and ovarian cancer compared with patients who have diabetes and ovarian cancer treated with other agents.

-- Elucidate the mechanisms by which metformin affects tumor cell growth and chemoresistance, focusing on both tumor and stromal cells
+- Identify the mechanisms by which metformin affects tumor cell growth and chemoresistance, focusing on both tumor and stromal cells

 - Use patient-derived ovarian cancer xenografts to study pharmacodynamic markers of metformin action

-- Use prospectively collected serum and tissue samples from a randomized phase II clinical trial of standard therapy plus or minus metformin, including paired samples from patients treated in the neoadjuvant setting, to understand the mechanisms of metformin anti-neoplastic action in the clinical setting
+- Use prospectively collected serum and tissue samples from a randomized phase II clinical trial of standard therapy with or without metformin, including paired samples from patients treated in the neoadjuvant setting, to understand the mechanisms of metformin anti-neoplastic action in the clinical setting

 The accompanying clinical trial is the first clinical trial to examine the impact of metformin on standard ovarian cancer therapy (surgery and adjuvant or neoadjuvant chemotherapy) as part of initial therapy, a setting in which investigators hypothesize metformin will have the largest impact.